-Source Notes (Related legislative provisions/Ex Mem references/other sources where particularly applicable) CR code (ii) the individual did this knowing that the statement or premise was untrue and with intent to evade the individual's obligations in relation to consumer credit by deceiving the CP as to a material fact.
-Explanatory Memorandum p.116-117 (f) Before disclosing to a CRB that, in the CP's opinion, an individual has committed a serious credit infringement on the basis of paragraph(c) of the Section 6(1) definition of that term, the CP must have disclosed an overdue payment to which the serious credit infringement relates to the CRB as default information.
-In order to establish that reasonable steps have been taken to contact the individual: the CP must attempt to make contact with the individual where possible by phone, email and mail; (ii) if these contact attempts suggest that any of those contact details are no longer current, the CP must take reasonable steps to ascertain new contact details and, where new contact details are ascertained, repeat the previous contact attempts using the new contact details; (iii) in phone messages (where these can be left with an automatic answering service or with an adult) and emails, the CP must take reasonable steps to provide its contact details and ask the individual to contact the CP as a matter of urgency; (iv) in mailed letters, the CP must: l) give particulars of the default; and state that if a period of 6 months elapses without contact with the individual about the default the CP intends to disclose the default to a CRB as a serious credit infringement and explain the effect of this; (v) the CP must retain such evidence of attempts to contact the individual as is reasonable in the circumstances; and (vi) if the individual makes contact with the CP at any time during the 6 month period beginning on: the date of the Section 6Q notice; or 2) if more recent - the date of last contact with the individual;
+Source Notes CR code (Related legislative provisions/Ex Mem references/other sources where particularly applicable) the individual made, or arranged for someone else to make, a material false statement to the CP or knowingly allowed the CP to rely upon a material false statement or premise; and the individual did this knowing that the statement or premise was untrue and with intent to evade the individual's obligations in relation to consumer credit by deceiving the CP as to a material fact.
+Explanatory Memorandum p.116-117 (f) Before disclosing to a CRB that, in the CP's opinion, an individual has committed a serious credit infringement on the basis of paragraph(c) of the Section 6(1) definition of that term, the CP must have disclosed an overdue payment to which the serious credit infringement relates to the C as default information.
+In order to establish that reasonable steps have been taken to contact the individual: the CP must attempt to make contact with the individual where possible by phone, email and mail; (ii) if these contact attempts suggest that any of those contact details are no longer current, the must take reasonable steps to ascertain new contact details and, where new contact details a ascertained, repeat the previous contact attempts using the new contact details; (iii) in phone messages (where these can be left with an automatic answering service or with an adult) and emails, the CP must take reasonable steps to provide its contact details and ask th individual to contact the CP as a matter of urgency; (iv) in mailed letters, the CP must: I) give particulars of the default; and state that if a period of 6 months elapses without contact with the individual about the default the CP intends to disclose the default to a CRB as a serious credit infringement and explain the effect of this; (v) the CP must retain such evidence of attempts to contact the individual as is reasonable in the circumstances; and (vi) if the individual makes contact with the CP at any time during the 6 month period beginning on: I) the date of the Section 6Q notice ; or